Laura Codruța Kövesi: Life and studies

 Born in Sfântu Gheorghe as Laura Codruța Lascu, Kövesi played professional basketball in her youth, at the club in Mediaș and in Sibiu, and was selected for the junior players national team which finished second in the 1989 FIBA Europe Under-16 Championship for Women.
 Between 1991 and 1995, she studied law at the Babeș-Bolyai University in Cluj Napoca.
 In 2012, Kövesi graduated with a Ph.D. in Law (for which she studied at the West University of Timișoara) with a thesis on combating organized crime.

-Codruța Lascu married Eduárd Kövesi, an ethnic Hungarian, and kept his surname after their divorce in 2007.
-She can speak Romanian and English.
+Lascu married Eduárd Kövesi, an ethnic Hungarian, and kept his surname after their divorce in 2007.
+She speaks Romanian and English.

 Professional activity

 Between 15 September 1995 and 1 May 1999, Kövesi was a prosecutor for the Court in Sibiu.

 Between May 1999 and October 2012, Kövesi led the Directorate for Investigating Organized Crime and Terrorism (DIICOT) branch in Sibiu County.

 On 2 October 2012, she replaced Ilie Botoș as the Prosecutor General of the Prosecutor's Office attached to the High Court of Cassation and Justice.